-Emergencies can happen anywhere at anytime — and while no one likes to be a pessimist, it's truly better to stay prepared than to be caught off guard without a plan.
-No matter what the disaster may be, here's what you can do to keep you and your loved ones safe:
+Emergencies can happen anywhere at anytime—and while no one likes to be a pessimist, it's truly better to stay prepared than to be caught off guard without a plan.
+No matter what the emergency power outage may be, here's what you can do to keep you and your loved ones safe:

 Create a plan